-Indian monsoon depressions (MDs) are synoptic-scale cyclonic systems Δ that propagate across peninsular India three or four times per monsoon sea-5 son.
-They are responsible for the majority of rainfall in agrarian north India, 6 thus constraining precipitation estimates is of high importance.
-Here, we use a 7 case study from August 2014 to explore the relationship between varying soil 8 moisture and the resulting track and structure of an incident MD using the Met 9 Office Unified Model.
-We use this case study with the view to increasing un-10 derstanding of the general impact of soil moisture perturbations on monsoon 11 depressions.
-It is found that increasing soil moisture in the monsoon trough 12 region results in deeper inland penetration and a more developed structure 13 - e.g. a warmer core in the mid-troposphere and a stronger bimodal potential 14 vorticity core in the middle/lower troposphere - with more precipitation, and a 15 structure that in general more closely resembles that found in depressions over 16 the ocean, indicating that soil moisture may enhance the convective mecha-17 nism that drives depressions over land.
-This experiment also shows that these 18 changes are most significant when the depression is deep, and negligible when 19 it is weakening.
-Increasing soil moisture in the sub-Himalayan arable zone, 20 a region with large irrigation coverage, also caused deeper inland penetration 2 and some feature enhancement in the upper troposphere but no significant 22 changes were found in the track heading or lower-tropospheric structure.
-23
+Indian monsoon depressions (MDs) are synoptic-scale cyclonic systems that propagate across peninsular India three or four times per monsoon season.
+They are responsible for the majority of rainfall in agrarian north India, so constraining precipitation estimates is of high importance.
+Here, a case study from August 2014 is used to explore the relationship between varying soil moisture and the resulting track and structure of an incident MD using the Met Office Unified Model.
+This case study is chosen with the view to increasing understanding of the general impact of soil moisture perturbations on monsoon depressions.
+It is found that increasing soil moisture in the monsoon trough region results in deeper inland penetration and a more developed structure-for example, a warmer core in the midtroposphere and a stronger bimodal potential vorticity core in the mid-to-lower troposphere-with more precipitation, and a structure that in general more closely resembles that found in depressions over the ocean, indicating that soil moisture may enhance the convective mechanism that drives depressions over land.
+This experiment also shows that these changes are most significant when the depression is deep and negligible when it is weakening.
+Increasing soil moisture in the sub-Himalayan arable zone, a region with large irrigation coverage, also caused deeper inland penetration and some feature enhancement in the upper troposphere, but no significant changes were found in the track heading or lower-tropospheric structure.

-4 1.
-Introduction
+1. Introduction

-Indian monsoon depressions (MDs) are synoptic scale systems that usually originate in the Bay 5 of Bengal and propagate northwestward across the Indian peninsula, with a mean duration of 4-6 6 days, and an average frequency of between two and four per summer (Boos et al. 2015; Hunt et al. 7 2016a).
-Their spin-up mechanism remains uncertain (Cohen and Boos 2016), although it appears 8 likely that convective instability of the second kind (CISK; Charney and Eliassen 1964) plays at 9 least some role (Shukla 1978); however, their primary propagation mechanism has been well de-10 scribed, albeit fairly recently (Boos et al. 2015; Hunt and Parker 2016), as a coupling of horizontal 11 nonlinear advection of the mid-tropospheric potential vorticity maximum and an image vortex in-12 teraction of the lower-tropospheric PV maximum with the no-normal flow condition imposed by 13 the Himalayas.
-14
+Indian monsoon depressions (MDs) are synopticscale systems that usually originate in the Bay of Bengal and propagate northwestward across the Indian subcontinent, with a mean duration of 4-6 days, and an average frequency of between two and four per summer (Boos et al. 2015; Hunt et al. 2016a).
+Their spinup mechanism remains uncertain (Cohen and Boos 2016), although it appears likely that convective instability of the second kind (CISK; Charney and Eliassen 1964) plays at least some role (Shukla 1978); however, their primary propagation mechanism has been well described, albeit fairly recently (Boos et al. 2015; Hunt and Parker 2016), as a coupling of horizontal nonlinear advection of the midtropospheric potential vorticity maximum and an image vortex interaction of the lowertropospheric PV maximum with the no-normal-flow condition imposed by the Himalayas.